Guides

 How much FFL cover do I need?

-What is the difference between CLL and E&O cover inside a typical FFL policy?
+What is the difference between CLL and E&O cover?

 CLL (contractual liability) responds when the forwarder is liable as principal under a bill of lading or multimodal contract.
 E&O (errors and omissions) responds to professional mistakes such as misdescription, customs errors, or missed cut-offs that cause economic loss, subject to policy terms and conditions.